-A Big Alzheimer's Drug Study Is Proceeding Cautiously, Despite The Pandemic
+A Big Alzheimer's Drug Study Is Proceeding Cautiously Despite The Pandemic

 "We think we can minimize that risk to an extent necessary to move these studies forward, and that it's urgent that we do that," Grill says.

 So far, Grill says, the measures appear to be working.
-Participants aren't getting infected and they are signing up.
+Participants aren't getting infected, and they are signing up.

 "I've just been completely, totally inspired by the people enrolled in these studies, the majority of whom really want us to push ahead," he says.

 Of course, some people have dropped out, saying the risk of infection is too great.
-Also, recruiting has become very difficult in African-American and Latino communities, which have been especially hard hit by COVID-19, Grill says.
+Also, recruiting has become difficult in African American and Latino communities, which have been especially hard hit by COVID-19, Grill says.

 The fear in these communities became obvious early in the pandemic, says Crystal Glover, a social psychologist who is in charge of community outreach at the Rush Alzheimer's Disease Center in Chicago.

-"They had heard about COVID, they heard that we had patients there that were being treated for COVID," she says.
+"They had heard about COVID; they heard that we had patients there that were being treated for COVID," she says.
 "And they indicated that they did not want to come to our institution."

-So Glover has been focusing on solutions, and advising recruitment efforts at other centers, including those involved in the AHEAD study.
+So Glover has been focusing on solutions and advising recruitment efforts at other centers, including those involved in the AHEAD study.

 Her message is straightforward: "If we are looking to enroll folks now, we need to reach back out to the communities in which we already have relationships," she says.